About Asian American and Pacific Islander Heritage Month

 In the U.S., certain months are set aside to celebrate and honor different diversity groups.
-May is Asian American and Pacific Islander Heritage Month.
+May is AAPI Heritage Month, also known as Asian American and Pacific Islander Heritage Month.

 Asian Pacific Americans account for nearly 5% of the American population and the group is projected to be the fastest-growing major population category over the next half-century, outpacing blacks, whites and Hispanics.

 Recent Census Bureau projections show the Asian population could more than triple to 33 million in 2050.

 [Source: U.S. Census Bureau]